pauljonescodes/Rutgers-University-Notes/Philosophy/Survey in Epistemology.md

     Imagine that someone has face-blindness, is aware of their face-blindness, and the experience of seeing a specific person.

+[^4]: No one would disagree here, the conditional is valid.
+But the
+    question is *are intuitions reliable indicators* and *which intuitions are reliable indicators of what*?

-[^4]: Does that mean that when experimental philosophy's intuition findings do not correspond to philosophical tradition we should throw out experimental philosophy's methodology or traditional philosophy's thought?
+[^5]: Does that mean that when experimental philosophy's intuition
+    findings do not correspond to philosophical tradition we should throw out experimental philosophy's methodology or traditional philosophy's thought?
 I think the former.

-[^5]: No one would disagree here, the conditional is valid.
-But the question is *are intuitions reliable indicators* and *which intuitions are reliable indicators of what*?
+[^6]: We can construct a Sorites paradox from this.

+[^7]: By three or four, you can give verbal tests and work out that the
+    babies can read minds, even children as 14 months have some sort of mind reading, obviously not verbal tests.
+How long an infant fixates on a certain individual, if you're surprised, that can be an indicator.
+Mind-reading is believing that so or so is a mental state.

+[^8]: Heurestics fits nicely with process reliability, and I think that
+    in at least some way, our heuristics must be useful in abstracting something at sometime, for instance if we're be hunted by some other animal, it is not useful to question whether our perception is good, but we can engage in this question in moments of safety and luxury, but what we may be programmed might no longer fit.